comp-physics/RBC3D/install/clusters.md

 ./rbc.sh install-phoenix
 ```

 Note that if the `gcc`, `mvapich2`, `mkl`, and `fftw` modules work on your Phoenix account, you should use this installer script for a faster build.
+You should try this one first before the other one, but it is not guaranteed to work.

 ```shell
 module load gcc mvapich2 mkl python/3.9.12-rkxvr6 netcdf-fortran fftw cmake ./rbc.sh install